Cottage | 9 bedrooms | sleeps 23

 Complimentary welcome basket of local produce to make an arrival snack.

-Baby cot and high chair available on request.
+Baby cots and high chairs available on request.

 Smoking not permitted within the buildings.